Tag Archives: Peter Lawford

 Starring stars of the day for added Hollywood spice and a romantic element, the result is a sprawling war drama with robust proportions and a hefty running time.

-At times the film lags or even drags, but the enormous importance of the message and the influence of stimulating Zionism should never be forgotten.
+The film sometimes lags or even drags, but the message’s enormous importance and influence on stimulating Zionism should never be forgotten.

 With the treacherous World War II barely in the rear-view mirror, Israeli resistance fighter, Ari Ben Canaan (Paul Newman), attempts to bring six hundred European Jewish Holocaust survivors from British-blockaded Cyprus into newly developed Palestine.

-He meets Kitty Fremont (Eva Marie Saint), an American volunteer nurse, at the camp.
-The pair team up, along with others, to attempt to liberate the survivors.
+At the camp, he meets Kitty Fremont (Eva Marie Saint), an American volunteer nurse.
+The pair teams up with others to attempt to liberate the survivors.

 Central to the main plot is a young love story involving spirited Dov Landau (Sal Mineo), a radical Zionist resistance group member, and Karen Hansen Clement (Jill Haworth), a young Danish-Jewish girl searching for the father from whom she was separated during the war.